Applications close at 4.00pm on Friday 2 August 2019. Late applications will not be accepted.

 Do we need to provide a quote or cost estimate?

 While a quote may be possible for smaller projects, it is understood this is not applicable for larger projects where future tender arrangements may be proposed.
-However, the department expects that projects deliver what they propose if they are successful in receiving funding.
-Providing an evidence base for the proposed costing estimate will support the assessment of project viability.
+Showing how your project has been costed will help to demonstrate that your project is viable.

 Do you have any tips for completing the budget?